Graph-and-Geometric-Learning/MTBench/README.md

 * Expanding dataset diversity with new domains.
 * Enhancing task formulation for more complex temporal reasoning.
 * Developing evaluation metrics tailored for multimodal time series reasoning.
-* Designing novel and effective architectures and altorihtms for multimodal time series reasoning
+* Designing novel and effective architectures and altorihtms for multimodal time series reasoning.

 ## 6. Citation and License